RyanJohal/tech241_aws/what-is-devops.md

 *In summary, DevOps is a transformative approach that unites development and operations, propelling software development with collaboration, automation, agility, and a customer-centric mindset.*

+#### Interview question what is DevOps?
+DevOps automates manual processes across the software delivery cycle.
+It allows for deployment of working software at a fast rate and then continuously improving the end product through further iteration.
+By collaborating development and operations is ensures that all parts of the software delivery cycle match by using the same environment throughout.